 The trailhead for the Hooker Valley Trek is at the White Horse Hill Campsite, located at the northernmost end of Mount Cook Village.
 From the trailhead, it is three miles (five kilometers) of a relatively flat, clear path passing over glacial lakes and streams, by hanging glaciers, and finally ending at an up-close view of snow-capped Mount Cook Aoraki itself.
 Once here, definitely stay a while to enjoy the scenery while resting at the wooden picnic tables available at the trail end.
 Since the Hooker Valley Trek is an out-and-back trail, return back to Mount Cook Village once ready using the same path.
 All in all, this hike will be six miles (ten kilometers) and roughly three hours round trip.

-FOLLOW Em on Instagram at https://www.instagram.com/thattravelista
+FOLLOW That Travelista on Instagram

 SPAIN, Begur, Catalonia Region

-Jaymi from Everything Espanol
+Recommended by: Jaymi from Everything Espanol

 Difficulty Level: Easy to Difficult (depending on route taken)

 The GR-92 is the longest coastal route of the western Mediterranean, stretching from the southern border of the Costa Brava in Blanes right up to Port Bou on the France / Spain border.

 Routes involve walking through the thick coastal pine forests which are typical of the region.
 Paths along the coves & beaches, (calas /platjas) are impeccably maintained with stunning, curling stone stairways.
 The GR-92 routes (marked red & white) aren’t as steep or rocky as local coastal paths, which involve some scrambling over loose rock.